Five days before making an offer to buy Twitter, billionaire Elon Musk asked, “Is Twitter dying?”

 Twitter’s preferred metric for quantifying its user base is “monetizable daily active users” (mDAU).
 According to this metric, the number of users has increased by 27% year-over-year.
 At 192 million mDAU, this is a significant increase; there will be more opportunities to converse, socialize and attract attention.

 The figures suggest that Twitter is not treading water and will continue to attract new users, although no one is holding out hope that its user base will ever threaten that of the better-known social media platforms.

 Nearly 7 out of 10 Twitter users are men, according to statistics on the gender distribution of the user base.
 In the U.S., the difference is much smaller: 56% of users are men and 44% are women.
 What is certain, however, is that Twitter primarily appeals to the male demographic, though this could change.

 Although more men use Twitter, research shows that women are more likely to engage with brands there.
 All marketers and influencers need to consider these factors when deciding how to develop content and narrow their audience.

-Another statistic from the collection of Twitter analytics to keep an eye on is the age groups you have in your audience pool.
+Another statistic from the collection of Twitter analytics in light of the question “is Twitter dying” included keeping an eye on the age groups you have in your audience pool.
 Most Twitter users are between the ages of 35 and 49, and 75% of all users are between 18 and 49, with minimal differences between the main age groups.
 In other words, Twitter remains popular with people of all ages, as both the older and younger generations want to experience the discourse.
 Overall, that implies Twitter has positive indicators.